Winter in Florida: Top 5 Things to Do and See

-It’s hard not to gloat a little when you’re visiting Florida in the winter: after all, you’re apt to be shucking your jacket and smearing on sunscreen while less fortunate folks are battling ice storms.
+It’s hard not to gloat a little when you’re spending winter in Florida: after all, you’re apt to be shucking your jacket and smearing on sunscreen while less fortunate folks are battling ice storms.

 But delectable weather’s just the tip of the sandbar.
-Having winter in Florida offers some seasonal experiences that will make your trip extra special.
+Florida offers some seasonal experiences that will make your trip extra special.

 1. Marvel at Manatees